Top 10 Best-Selling Manga

 Another well-known series, written by Akira Toriyama, and running from 1984 to 1995.
 This series has sold 240 million copies over 42 volumes.
 This series follows Son Goku from his childhood, through adulthood, as he trains in martial arts and explores the world searching for seven dragon balls.
 Dragon Ball is regarded as one of the most influential series ever made.
 Many manga artists such as Eiichiro Oda (One Piece), Masashi Kishimoto (Naruto), and Tite Kubo (Bleach) citing Dragon Ball as a source of inspiration.
 The series has been adapted into two anime series by Toei Animation.
 Two films, animated and live-action, have also been made based on the series.
 Collectible trading card games, action figures, several collections of soundtracks, and a large number of video games have also been made.

 1. One Piece

-One of the most well known, popular manga, One Piece has been running since 1997 to present day.
+One of the most well-known, popular manga, One Piece has been running since 1997 to the present day.
 The series has sold 416 million copies, spanning over 85 volumes.
-This series holds the Guinness World Record for Most Copies Published for the same Comic Book series by a Single Author.
+This series holds the Guinness World Record for most copies published for the same comic book series by a single author.
 One Piece follows a pirate crew, led by Monkey D. Luffy, as they sail the world searching for the famed treasure, the One Piece.
 Along the way, they meet many friends and foes alike.
 The series possibly has over 1,000 characters total, all very different in looks and personality.
 One Piece has been adapted into an anime series, an original video animation, 13 animated films, and 11 television specials.
-Collectible figures, plushies, keychains, and many other merchandise has also been released for this series.
+Collectible figures, plushies, keychains, and many other types of merchandise have also been released for this series.